Our Biggest Sale Ever! Up to 50% Off + Free Sleep Mask with Orders $100+

 Small but mighty, this butterfly-shaped gland interacts with nearly every organ system in the body.
 Your metabolism, heart rate, reproductive system, energy levels, and memory are just some of the things that can suffer if your thyroid hormone production starts to get out of balance.

+Temperature Regulation: Thyroid hormones influence the body's sensitivity to other hormones that regulate body temperature.
+This can affect how efficiently the body generates and conserves heat.
 When thyroid hormone levels are low – a condition known as hypothyroidism – the body begins to slow down, often resulting in weight gain, fatigue, depression, constipation, and dry skin.
 This is most commonly caused by the autoimmune disorder Hashimoto’s disease.

 On the other end of the spectrum is hyperthyroidism, which is caused by too much thyroid hormone, often as a result of Graves’ disease.
 Supercharged production levels can lead to a domino effect of things like weight loss, anxiety, thinning hair, tremors, and muscle weakness.